RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-passive.md

 make sure that the [client mDNS prerequisites]({{< relref "/rs/installing-upgrading/configuring/mdns.md" >}}) are met.
 {{% /note %}}

-## Configuring TLS for Replica Of on the destination database
+## Configuring TLS for Replica Of Traffic on the Destination Database

+When you enable TLS for Replica Of, the Replica Of synchronization traffic uses TLS certificates to authenticate the communication between the source and destination clusters.
+To encrypt the Replica Of synchronization traffic, you must also [configure encryption for the source database](#configuring-encryption-of-replica-of-traffic-on-the-source-database).

 To enable TLS for Replica Of in the destination database: